Ludisposed/Tetris/Tetris2.0/README.md

 ### Implementation and Results

-I did some python version of simplfied tetris using Q learning base on the C++ code from Melax (higher score worse), here is the training result of first 250 times(each time place 10000 random pieces, and the alpha = 0.1, so it learnd quite fast)
+I did some python version of simplfied tetris using Q learning base on the C++ code from Melax (higher score worse), here is the training result of first 250 times(each time place 10000 random pieces, and the alpha = 0.1, so it learnd quite fast, and it is a tiny board(2 * 6) thus also make it learn fast)

 <table>
   <thead>